Jesus Christ Superstar – Rock Opera Musical – Review – The 5th Avenue Theatre

 Buy a Ticket or Learn More:

-Photos: See production photos below by Michael B. Maine.
+Photos: See production photos below by Michael B Maine.

 Cast and Production Team: See after photos below.

-Credits from printed ENCORE program.
+Credits from the printed ENCORE program.

-Credits from printed ENCORE program.
+Credits from the printed ENCORE program.

-Credits from printed ENCORE program.
+Credits from the printed ENCORE program.

-Credits from printed ENCORE program.
+Credits from the printed ENCORE program.

 Recommendation:

-Mainstream Appeal: Medium to high
+Mainstream Appeal: High

 Type: Musical